Winter Spring Summer or Fall: Casting and filming

+The film's lead cast, who also starred in the Netflix series Wednesday in 2022.
-Paulsen cast Jenna Ortega shortly before she began filming Wednesday in September 2021 or became known as "Gen Z's scream queen".
-(Note: Refer to Jenna Ortega, a "Gen Z's scream queen") Reportedly, this was Ortega's first romantic role, and she also served as an executive producer.
-Her primary choice had been horror films and she has expressed not liking the romantic genres.

-After about two years of pre-production, the principal photography began on Halloween 2022, in Salt Lake City, Utah, with Percy Hynes White joining opposite Ortega in lead.
-Meanwhile, the cast was given a three-week break to cover promotional events for their then-upcoming series Wednesday, which later became one of the most-watched series on Netflix.
+Jenna Ortega was cast by Paulsen shortly before she began filming Wednesday in September 2021 or became known as "Gen Z's scream queen".
+(Note: Refer to Jenna Ortega, "Gen Z's scream queen") After about two years of pre-production, the principal photography began on Halloween 2022, in Salt Lake City, Utah, and Percy Hynes White joined Ortega as lead cast.
+The filming location also included the Stansbury Park.

-Over the time, Motion Picture Corporation of America revealed to the Deadline Hollywood that Adam Rodriguez and Marisol Nichols were signed in as Ortega's character's parents.
-Before she had cast White, the director wanted Kacavas in lead role, but he instead chose to play the lead pair's neighbor/friend.
-Evangeline Barrosse, an indie musician, was discovered and approached to perform her original songs in the film, which she accepted excitedly.
+Over the time, Motion Picture Corporation of America revealed to Deadline Hollywood that Adam Rodriguez and Marisol Nichols were signed as Ortega's character's parents.
+Before she had cast White, the director wanted Kacavas in lead role, but he instead chose to play a supporting role as a neighbor or friend.
+Evangeline Barrosse, an indie musician, was discovered and approached to perform her original songs in the film.
+Kendra Shay Clark, Helen Geier, and Jeff Johnson served as the casting directors.

 The film is set in the East Coast of the United States and depicts one day each from four seasons; winter, spring, summer, and fall, so the set and the wardrobe had to be designed accordingly despite being filmed in winter, with limited sunny days.
 Gabriel Jessop and Alyson Hancey served as the production designer and costume designer respectively.
 Paulsen also took David Byrne's formal permission to use song "Burning Down the House".

+The production was paused for three weeks so the lead cast could attend promotional events for their then-upcoming series Wednesday, which later became one of the most-watched series on Netflix.
+The director called their bond as "lightning in a bottle", and recalled Ortega to be the filmmakers' "first choice" and "dream team" despite having a tight schedule with availability of about an 11-day window.
+Reportedly, this was Ortega's first romantic role, and she also served as an executive producer.
+She expressed her primary choice to be horror films and not liking the romantic genres.

 Post-production

 After the filming wrapped up, the post-production phase started in January 2023, but the release was shelved.
-Graham Robbins served as the cinematographer, Simon Davidson as film editor, and Michael "Mike" Turner as the music supervisor, while Zac Rae composed the film score.
+Graham Robbins served as the cinematographer, Simon Davidson as film editor, and Michael "Mike" Turner as the music supervisor.
+FrameRiver provided the visual effects services for the film.
+In March 2023, Republic Pictures partnered for the film release.

+In January 2023, White was accused of sexual misconduct, which he denied.
+Paulsen defended his involvement in the film and did not want to recast his role.
+John Serba of Decider highlighted this as a possible reason of the film's delay, and noted Ortega's absence from "endowing" the film thus having "very little fanfare".

 Music

 The soundtrack album was released by Lakeshore Records via music streaming services on April 25, 2025.
-The tracks 1–4 are songs by Evangeline, while tracks 5–19 are score by Zac Rae.
+It includes the film score by Zac Rae, and 4 songs by Evangeline including her "What Are You Doing Later?", "Will", and "Windansea".